simula/damast/README.md

 The development of this library is part of the EU-project [AI4COPSEC](https://ai4copsec.eu) which receives funding from the Horizon Europe framework programme under Grant Agreement N. 101190021.

+For the development of this library we take advantage of AI coding assistance, currently Claude Sonnet 5 and Claude Opus 5.